Celebrated Geysha (Geisha) of Tokyo

 Ogawa, K. (Kazumasa)|

-Types of Japan, Celebrated Geysha of Tokyo in Collotype and From Photographic Negatives Taken by Him, Tokyo, K. Ogawa, Folio (11 3/4 x 16 in - 30 x 40.5 cm), ca 1892, decorated card covers, string ties, 12 black and white collotypes, each one from a posed (fully clothed) photograph of a famous Tokyo geisha.
+Types of Japan, Celebrated Geysha of Tokyo in Collotype and From Photographic Negatives Taken by Him, Tokyo, K. Ogawa, Folio (11 3/4 x 16 in - 30 x 40.5 cm), ca 1892~5, decorated card covers, string ties, spine not covered, no text, 12 black and white collotypes with tissue guards, each one from a posed (fully clothed) photograph of a famous Tokyo geisha.
+On each plate the name of the geisha is printed below the image.
 The book has been examined with two slightly different titles on the cover (see above).
 The first title does not give an address and it characterizes the plates as "In Collotype" The second title lists the address of No. 1, Iidamachi Shichome, Kojimachiku and characterizes the plates as "In Phototype."
 Phototype is another term for collotype.

 This is one of Ogawa's most famous works.
 This book commemorates the opening of the Ryounkaku in Asakusa ("Asakusa Twelve Stories - Ju-ni-kai") which was the tallest building in Tokyo (Japan's first Western style skyscraper) at the time and a well know "amusement center" in Tokyo.
 The Ryounkaku was designed by the British engineer William K. Burton.
 It gained fame as an early Western style building in Meiji Tokyo.
 To see a woodblock illustration of the Ryounkaku published in the March 1891 issue of Fuzoku Gaho, click here.
 The building was damaged by the earthquake of 1894 and ultimately had to be destroyed because of damage from the earthquake of 1923.
 To see the Ryounkanku after the 1923 earthquake (only 9 stories standing), click here.
 To see a picture of the Ryounkaku before and after the earthquake of 1923, click here (from Earthquake Pictorial of Japan, 1st September 1923 found here).